ls1intum/tease/docs/index.md

 - **Nationality Format**: ISO 3166-1 alpha-2
 - **Language Format**: ISO 639-1
 - **Device**: true, false
+- **Supported Devices**: IPhone, Mac, IPad, Watch
+- **Skill Names**: Any name is allowed
+- **Project Team Names**: Any name is allowed

 ## Matching

-After importing the data, all students can be found in the student pool.
+After importing the data, all the students can be found in the student pool, located at the bottom of the screen in the utility section.
-They can be manually dragged into the project teams or automatically allocated using the matching algorithm.
+Students can be manually dragged and dropped into a project team, but the core functionality of the tool is to automatically match students to project teams.

+It is important to create constraints for the matching algorithm to follow.
+Without constraints, the algorithm will match students based solely on their highest priorities, which can lead to uneven team sizes, skill distributions or other imbalances.

 ![Matching](matching.gif)

 ### Constraints

+Constraints are crucial for the matching algorithm, as they determine how well the results meet the desired outcome.

+A constraint consists of three parts: project selection, filter, and limits.

+#### Project Selection

+A constraint can be set for one or more project teams.
+The constraint must be fullfilled for each project team.

+#### Filter

+A filter consists of a property and a value, with some filters using comparison operators for more customization.
+For example, intro course proficiency can use the "at least" operator to filter for students with a minimum skill proficiency level of advanced.

-Constraints can be defined based on factors such as skills, development devices, gender, nationality, language proficiency, and team size.
+Filters can be defined based on the following properties:

+- skill proficiencies
+- development devices
+- gender
+- nationality
+- language proficiencies
+- intro course proficiency
+- team size

-Students are dynamically filtered according to their properties.
+Students are then dynamically filtered based on their properties.

+#### Limits

-Each constraint has an upper and lower limit.
+Each constraint has an upper and lower limit that the selected project team must meet.
+These limits refer to the number of students who meet the filter criteria and are assigned to the project team.
-Constraints can be applied to all or specific project teams.

 ### Matching Algorithm